Section 1. Concerning Council Member Duties

 At least 90 days prior to the expiration of the term of any Council member, or as soon as practicable following the death, resignation, or announced intent to resign of any Council member, the executive director shall notify the appropriate appointing authority and request that the appointment process be initiated immediately to fill the vacancy.

-(A) Candidacy of Council Member.
-Any member of the Judicial Council who seeks appointment to a judicial office or the office of public defender must resign from the Council as of the date of the application and should not accept reappointment to the Council for a period of two years thereafter.
+Any member of the Council who seeks appointment to a judicial office or the office of public defender should resign at least a year in advance of their application and must resign from the Council as of the date of the application and should not accept reappointment to the Council for a period of two years after their resignation.

-(B) Attendance at Regular Meetings.
-Council members shall attend all regular meetings of the Council unless excused by the chair for good cause.
+(A) Attendance.
+Council members shall attend all meetings of the Council unless excused by the chair for good cause.
 If a member is absent without good cause for two consecutive meetings, the chair shall formally request the resignation of that member.

 Council members shall be reimbursed for travel and other expenses incurred while on Council business and may receive compensation as otherwise provided by law.